Project Update - 2020

-Great River Energy (GRE) owns the existing 69 kV line and easements in Plymouth.
-We are negotiating to purchase the line from GRE.
-In taking ownership of the 69 kV line and easements, we have agreed to restrict the operating voltage of the existing Hollydale to Pomerleau Lake line route to 69 kV.
+The transmission phase of the project included re-energizing a 69-kilovolt (kV) transmission line which Xcel Energy purchased from Great River Energy.
+In taking ownership of the 69-kV line and easements, we have agreed to restrict the operating voltage of the existing line between the Hollydale and Pomerleau Lake substations to 69 kV.